VAN0VICH/7heavens/README.md

 # Dessert shop

 A dessert-shop built using blazzing-app API + Sanity CMS.
+# Features:
-+ dashboard to manage orders in real-time
++ built in dashboard to manage orders in real-time